Thomas Joannes Stieltjes: Biography

 Stieltjes was born in Zwolle on 29 December 1856.
 His father (who had the same first names) was a civil engineer and politician.
 Stieltjes Sr. was responsible for the construction of various harbours around Rotterdam, and also seated in the Dutch parliament.
 Stieltjes Jr. went to university at the Polytechnical School in Delft in 1873.
 Instead of attending lectures, he spent his student years reading the works of Gauss and Jacobi — the consequence of this being he failed his examinations.
-There were 2 further failures (in 1875 and 1876), and his father despaired.
+There were two further failures (in 1875 and 1876), and his father despaired.
 His father was friends with H. G. van de Sande Bakhuyzen (who was the director of Leiden University), and Stieltjes Jr. was able to get a job as an assistant at Leiden Observatory.

 Soon afterwards, Stieltjes began a correspondence with Charles Hermite which lasted for the rest of his life.
 He originally wrote to Hermite concerning celestial mechanics, but the subject quickly turned to mathematics and he began to devote his spare time to mathematical research.

 The director of Leiden Observatory, van de Sande-Bakhuyzen, responded quickly to Stieltjes' request on 1 January 1883 to stop his observational work to allow him to work more on mathematical topics.
 In 1883, he also married Elizabeth Intveld in May.
 She also encouraged him to move from astronomy to mathematics.
 And in September, Stieltjes was asked to substitute at University of Delft for F.J. van den Berg.
 From then until December of that year, he lectured on analytical geometry and on descriptive geometry.
 He resigned his post at the observatory at the end of that year.

 In 1884, Stieltjes applied for a chair in Groningen.
 He was initially accepted, but in the end turned down by the Department of Education, since he lacked the required diplomas.
 In 1884, Hermite and professor David Bierens de Haan arranged for an honorary doctorate to be granted to Stieltjes by Leiden University, enabling him to become a professor.
-In 1885, he was appointed as member of the Royal Dutch Academy of Sciences (Koninklijke Nederlandse Akademie van Wetenschappen, KNAW), the next year he became foreign member.
+In 1885, he was appointed as member of the Royal Dutch Academy of Sciences (Koninklijke Nederlandse Akademie van Wetenschappen, KNAW), and the next year he became a foreign member.
 In 1889, he was appointed professor of differential and integral calculus at Toulouse University.

+Stieltjes died on 31 December 1894 in Toulouse, France.
+He was buried in Terre-Cabade cemetery on 2 January 1895.